nilern/ribbon-cables/readme.md

 js-framework-benchmark is not fully representative of real-world apps.
 Surely Facebook would gladly tell you as much, waving their bloated, monstrous frontends.

+## Three Sibling Paradigms Conjure Up a Fourth

+The mainstream paradigms of procedural programming (advanced imperative, from Algol), functional programming (from Lisp) and object-oriented programming (from Simula and Smalltalk) are often pitted against each other, especially in this highly politicized day and age.
+But often they instead support and bleed into one another.
+Not only does any "modern" language design like JavaScript (1995) have at least basic support for all of them, but the classics already nodded to other paradigms: Algol, Pascal and C have limited support for first-class functions, old-school Lisp is inundated with mutability and Smalltalk implemented loops and even conditionals with Blocks (= closures) while claiming that the evils of mutability could be contained by mere encapsulation inside objects.

+Reactive programming is a rather minor paradigm, fundamentally imperative but often the data flow is pushed towards referential transparency by building it on pure functions as we do here (**F**unctional **R**eactive **P**rogramming).

+In turn concrete signal nodes neatly fit the OO paradigm generally and the Observer pattern specifically.
+Both encapsulation and inheritance immediately seemed obviously necessary.
+OO aficionados may fight me on the use of a `protected` member variable instead of methods for the `SubscribeableSignal` `subscribers`.
+For an extra dose of [Gamma](https://en.wikipedia.org/wiki/Design_Patterns) observe how `SubscribingSubscribeableSignal` utilizes the Template Method pattern to propagate the memory and update leak prevention.

+Going deeper, `FilteredVecnal` and `SortedVecnal` index mapping updates contain raw imperative loops that look more like number crunching than modern web app code. `SortedVecnal` also contains variations of classic imperative merge sort and binary search algorithms.

+The functional classic `Vecnal.prototype.reduce` is heavily used internally for efficient vecnal element iteration.
+With closures that do imperative updates on object properties.
+And so on and so forth

+> The Wheel of Time weaves the Pattern of the Ages, and lives are the threads it
+> weaves.
+No one can tell how the thread of his own life will be woven into the
+> Pattern, or how the thread of a people will be woven.

 ## Goals

 * Dev UX